8399Saalsat/WebCompiler/README.md

 [![GitHub](https://img.shields.io/github/license/excubo-ag/WebCompiler)](https://github.com/8399Saalsat/WebCompiler/)

 `ExcuboLinux.WebCompiler` is a fork of [excubo-ag/webcompiler](https://github.com/excubo-ag/WebCompiler) that fixes sass compilation on linux.
+There is no nuget package published for this fork.

 This project is based on [madskristensen/WebCompiler](https://github.com/madskristensen/WebCompiler).
 However, the dependency to node and the node modules have been removed, to facilitate a pure dotnet core implementation.
 As a benefit, this implementation is cross-platform (x64 linux/win are tested, please help by testing other platforms!).

-:warning: A common mistake is to add the package `ExcuboLinux.WebCompiler` as a nuget package reference to a project (e.g. by installing it via the nuget package manager in Visual Studio).
-This does not work!
-Instead, one needs to install it as a `dotnet tool`.
-See the "Getting started" section further down on this page.

 ### Features